Skip to main content

 16) Rate of Security Test Passes

-This DevOps Key Performance Indicator (KPI) revolves around adopting secure practices and assessing a test’s feasibility for integration.
+This DevOps Key Performance Indicator (KPI) focuses on adopting secure practices and evaluating the feasibility of a test for integration.

 Identifying several unsuccessful security tests during the build phase is a critical indicator of potential flaws, effectively averting the deployment of faulty releases into the production or live environment.
 To enhance your team’s proficiency in this regard, obtaining a DevOps Fundamentals Certification can be a highly beneficial strategy.